 Accounting for the Election

-The CEO published three reports to provide a comprehensive perspective on the 2015 general election.
+Under the CEA, the CEO must publish three reports to provide a comprehensive perspective on a general election.

-- Report on the 42nd General Election of October 19, 2015: The first in the series, which the CEA requires is a factual chronology of the election.
-It includes an explanation of the evolution of the federal electoral framework since the 2011 general election, the integration of amendments to the CEA into the preparations for the 2015 election and basic information on the election results.
+- Report on the election results: The first in the series is a factual chronology of the election.
+It includes an explanation of the evolution of the federal electoral framework since the previous general election, the integration of amendments to the CEA into the preparations for the election, and basic information on the election results.

-- Retrospective Report on the 42nd General Election of October 19, 2015: The second report, released in September 2016, presents a retrospective of the election.
+- Retrospective report on the election: The second report presents a retrospective of the election.
 It includes an overview of the experiences of electors (including their experience with the voter identification requirements) and political entities.
 The report also includes observations about electoral administration challenges, electoral integrity and compliance at the polls.
 It is complemented by two annexes: the Overview of Public Opinion Research Studies and the Audit of Poll Workers' Performance.

-- An Electoral Framework for the 21st Century: Recommendations from the Chief Electoral Officer of Canada Following the 42nd General Election: The third and final report, tabled in Parliament in September 2016, presents the CEO's recommendations for improving Canada's electoral framework.
+- Recommendations report: The third and final report presents the CEO's recommendations for improving Canada's electoral framework.
 This report is made under s.
-535 of the CEA, which provides that, after a general election, the CEO shall set out any recommendations on amendments that are, in his or her view, desirable for the better administration of the CEA.
-The Standing Committee on Procedure and House Affairs' review of the report is ongoing.
+535 of the CEA, which provides that, after a general election, the CEO shall set out any recommendations on amendments that are, in their view, desirable for the better administration of the CEA.